Whatsapp only (+81 80 3376 7980 / +62 823 666 20253)

 DESCRIPTION

-The last multiple eruptions of Mount Fuji created several caves in the Fuji Five Lakes region, located in the northern area of the mountain.
-Today, three caves are open to tourists and can be explored without special equipment or guides.
-However, visitors should exercise caution, as some passages have low ceilings and slippery steps.
+The Mount Fuji Lava Caves were formed by multiple eruptions of Mount Fuji more than one thousand years ago and are located within the Aokigahara Forest in the Fuji Five Lakes area.
+Today, three caves are open to visitors and can be explored without special equipment or guides.
+However, visitors should wear comfortable shoes and be careful of low ceilings, narrow pathways, and slippery steps inside the caves.

-Located near the Ice Cave, the Wind Cave also maintains freezing temperatures year-round.
-It was used in the past as a natural storehouse and refrigerator.
+Located close to the Ice Cave, the Wind Cave maintains naturally cold temperatures throughout the year.
+The cave was previously used as a natural refrigerator and storage area because of its cool environment.

-The Bat Cave stretches nearly 350 meters long and is named after the bats that once inhabited it.
+The Bat Cave stretches approximately 350 meters and is the largest lava cave among the three.
+It was named after the bats that once inhabited the cave and offers visitors an opportunity to explore the underground lava tunnel environment.

 Access

-The easiest way to reach the Mount Fuji caves is by bus from nearby stations or major locations.
+The easiest way to reach the Mount Fuji Lava Caves is by bus from Kawaguchiko Station or nearby areas.

 By Car

-For a more comfortable and hassle-free visit, we recommend using Easy Travel sightseeing taxi in the Fuji area at an affordable price.
+For a more comfortable and hassle-free visit, we recommend using Easy Travel sightseeing taxi to explore the Mount Fuji area comfortably.

 Hours & Fees